Joss Whedon Assembled

 So, this post is just a taste of some recent work we've done together.
 He came to me with a rough line drawing and a description of what he wanted and pretty much turned me loose.

 Below, the final render, done by me.
 Of course, we went through a couple dozen iterations before finalizing it, but it's all worth it in the end.
-It's all Illustrator and Photoshop, by the way, no 3D modeling, and the size here doesn't really do the detail justice, but you get the idea.
+It's all Illustrator and Photoshop, no 3D modeling, and the size here doesn't really do the detail justice, but you get the idea.

 13 september 2011